Crime in Norway: Protection

+Prevention

+The government has made some progress in preventing human trafficking.
+The government has acknowledged trafficking as a serious problem.
+In an effort to reduce the demand for commercial sex acts, Norway has charged people with the purchase or attempted purchase of sex services.
+Norway has coordinated the government's anti-trafficking efforts through an anti-trafficking inter-ministerial commission chaired by a senior advisor at the Ministry of Justice.
+The inter-ministerial commission has systematically monitored Norway's anti-trafficking efforts through annual statistical reports, which are available to the public.

 Murder

-In 2018, Norway had a murder rate of 0.53 per 100,000 population.
-There were a total of 25 murders in Norway in 2018.
+In 2023, Norway had a murder rate of 0.72 per 100,000 population.
+There were a total of 40 murders in Norway in 2023.

 According to a comparison of crime statistics from Norwegian Kripos and Swedish BRÅ done by Norwegian daily newspaper Aftenposten, the murder rate of Norway has since 2002 been roughly half that of neighbour country Sweden.

 Sexual violence

 In 2018, 2,564 cases of rape were reported to the police.

 Domestic violence

 According to Norwegian police statistics, 5,284 cases of domestic violence were reported in 2008.
 These cases ranged from serious acts of violence such as murder and attempted murder to physical assault.
 The number of reported cases of domestic violence increased by 500 percent from 2005 to 2011.

 Organized crime

-Organized crime operates on a small scale.
-Drug trafficking, petty theft, and home burglary rings typify organized crime, which is often associated within immigrant youth communities or transiting criminal rings from outside of Norway.
+Organized crime operates on a small scale, but has seen an upscale in the recent years.
+Drug trafficking, petty theft, and home burglary rings typify organized crime, which is often associated within immigrant youth communities or transiting criminal rings like the Foxtrot from Sweden.